-Right in the heart of Whistler Village, the Audain Art Museum melds seamlessly with its environs thanks to the work of internationally-renowned, Patkau Architects.
-A recently added larger-than-life sculpture, The Three Watchmen, a collaboration by revered Indigenous artists James Hart (7idansuu), Xwalacktun and Levi Nelson (Svpyan), connects the building to the rest of the Village Stroll and provides a prominent landmark, making it easier to find.
+Right in the heart of Whistler Village, the Audain Art Museum melds seamlessly with its environs thanks to internationally renowned Patkau Architects.
+Look for the six-metre-tall bronze sculpture, The Three Watchmen, by revered Indigenous artists James Hart (7idansuu), Xwalacktun and Levi Nelson (Svpyan), that connects the building with the Village Stroll.

 Squamish Lil’wat Cultural Centre

-The town of Whistler is located on the shared, unceded territories of the Lil’wat People, known in their language as L̓il̓wat7úl, and the Squamish people, known in their language as Sk̲wx̲wú7mesh.
-The Squamish Lil’wat Cultural Centre is a place where these distinct cultures meet, grow and are shared.
-Guided tours run every hour, on the hour, and include a welcome song, short film and guided tour.
-Recently, I was lucky to have Irene and Delilah of the Lil’wat Nation as my tour guides and they welcomed us with The Groundhog (hoary marmot) Song.
-Every tour is unique, as each guide draws on their own personal stories and experiences.
+The resort town of Whistler is located on the shared, unceded territory of the Lil’wat People, known in their language as L̓il̓wat7úl, and the Squamish people, known in their language as Sk̲wx̲wú7mesh.
+The Squamish Lil’wat Cultural Centre is a place where both distinct cultures meet, grow and are shared.

-If all the talk of food makes you hungry, be sure to stop by the Thunderbird Café afterward for the Cedar Plank Squamish Salmon Chowder, Homemade Lil’wat Venison Chili, or the local’s favorite, Bannock Tacos.
+Be sure to stop by the Thunderbird Café afterwards for the Squamish Salmon Chowder, the Homemade Lil’wat Venison Chili or the local’s favourite Bannock Taco.

 Whistler Writer’s Festival